Skip to content Skip to footer navigation

 The remote monitoring interface allows the caregiver to customise the phone without any input from the owner.

 The main screen presents large icons indicating the ring volume and battery level as well as the time across the top of the display.
 Three photo icons (you can choose the photos) showing the most important people to call allow for easy, single-touch access.
-If the user accidentally clicks on a menu and stumbles into the standard (and more complex) Android screen, all the user needs to do is push the home button at the bottom of the mobile to restore the simpler Swissvoice interface.

-The caregiver can monitor the C50s and change any settings remotely by subscribing to the premium service for a few extra dollars per month.
+The caregiver can monitor the C50s and change any settings remotely by subscribing to the premium service for an extra monthly cost.
 You can even force the video camera to turn on and monitor the surrounding environment without any input from the phone's user.
-This could easily be seen as an invasion of privacy but may be necessary for the level of care some people require.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.